 - Maramures.
-Picturesque villages, green rolling hills and fields full of wildflowers; these all paint the picture of a dream-like land which has the power to take you back in time.
+Picturesque villages, green rolling hills, and fields full of wildflowers; these all paint the picture of a dream-like land that has the power to take you back in time.
 Discover some of the best attractions in Maramures by reading this article.

 - Transilvania.
 Home to world-famous medieval attractions and stunning landscape, Transylvania is the perfect place to create new memories and experience the best Romanian has to offer.